0x6a69616e/kpsdk-solver/README.md

       protocol: 'https:'
     }],

-    // `sdk-script` specifies the SDK script to import
+    // `sdk-script` specifies the Kasada SDK script to import
     // passed to Page.addInitScript()
     // see available options at playwright.dev/docs/api/class-page#page-add-init-script-option-script
     'sdk-script': {